cnukaus/BTCD1/README.md

  df_metadata[df_metadata['Datatype']=='object']

-### The best advice given by Drop PhD 4Chain (DP4Chain) and XY

-- put limit order at 200% price for 50% bought, after your buy order!
+### The best advice given by Drop PhD 4Chain (DP4Chain) and XY  - put limit order at 200% price for 50% bought, after your buy order!

+> ## Blockquoted header
+>
+> This is blockquoted text.
+>
+> This is a second paragraph within the blockquoted text.